NikhilGangaram/NG-Interactive-Lab-Hub/Lab 5/README.md

 The first 2 inferences will be slower.
 Now, you can try placing several objects in front of the camera.

 Read the `infer.py` script, and get familiar with the code.
 You can change the video resolution and frames per second (fps).
-You can also easily use the weights of other pre-trained models.
-You can see examples of other models [here](https://pytorch.org/tutorials/intermediate/realtime_rpi.html#model-choices).
+You can also use the the weights of the larger pre-trained mobilenet_v3_large model as described [here](https://pytorch.org/tutorials/intermediate/realtime_rpi.html#model-choices).

+#### More classes

+[PyTorch supports transfer learning](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html), so you can fine‑tune and transfer learn models to recognize your own objects.
+It requires extra steps, so we won't cover it here.

+For more details on transfer learning and deployment to embedded devices, see Deep Learning on Embedded Systems: A Hands‑On Approach Using Jetson Nano and Raspberry Pi (Tariq M. Arif).
+[Chapter 10](https://onlinelibrary.wiley.com/doi/10.1002/9781394269297.ch10) covers transfer learning for object detection on desktop, and [Chapter 15](https://onlinelibrary.wiley.com/doi/10.1002/9781394269297.ch15) describes moving models to the Pi using ONNX.

 ### Machine Vision With Other Tools
 The following sections describe tools ([MediaPipe](#mediapipe) and [Teachable Machines](#teachable-machines)).

 #### MediaPipe

-A recent open source and efficient method of extracting information from video streams comes out of Google's [MediaPipe](https://mediapipe.dev/), which offers state of the art face, face mesh, hand pose, and body pose detection.
+A established open source and efficient method of extracting information from video streams comes out of Google's [MediaPipe](https://mediapipe.dev/), which offers state of the art face, face mesh, hand pose, and body pose detection.

 ![Media pipe](Readme_files/mp.gif)